JacksonAllan/CC/README.md

 ### How does it affect compile speed?

-The compiler has to do a lot of extra work deducing types, processing macros, and inlining functions at compile time. `unit_tests.c`, as an example of a program that uses **CC.H** extensively, compiles in about 4.5 seconds in MingW with `O3` in my development environment, whereas a roughly equivalent program using C++'s STL containers compiles in about 3.1 seconds.
+The compiler must do extra work deducing types, processing macros, and inlining functions at compile time. `unit_tests.c`, as an example of a program that uses **CC.H** extensively, compiles in about 4.5 seconds in MingW with `O3` in my development environment, whereas a roughly equivalent program using C++'s STL containers compiles in about 3.1 seconds.
 So take this point into consideration for large projects if compile speed is important.

 ### What's next?